Kendrick-Onyango/Loan-Default-Prediction_ICEALION--Case-Study/README.md

 REPORTING, INSIGHTS AND RECOMMENDATION
 This is where your client sees the value of the work you have been doing.
 For this, I prepared an executive summary slide detailing the findings, insights and recommendations.

-The presentation can be found on this slide.
+The presentation can be found on this https://docs.google.com/presentation/d/17HkzjXdx6Zt6Dw4fjvlN8ybKFL04PAsL/edit?usp=sharing&ouid=114603676170158226679&rtpof=true&sd=true .